doctea/usb_midi_clocker/README.md

   - Record and playback CCs as well as MIDI
 - Option to 'lock/hold current' clock/sequencer/MIDI mapping settings etc when switching presets
 - Subclocker clock multipliers as well as division (need to calculate time between ticks and send clock on steps in between...)
-- Improve looper quantizer
+- Improve looper quantizer (take note length into consideration)
 - Optimise memory usage of looper with more efficient data structure
 - MIDI control over [r_e_c_u_r](https://github.com/cyberboy666/r_e_c_u_r)
-- Treat serial USB devices as MIDI devices -- for devices that can behave like MIDI devices but that don't expose the correct USB device enumerations
+- Treat serial USB devices as MIDI devices -- for devices that can behave like MIDI devices, but that don't expose the correct USB device enumerations
   - eg for the OpenTheremin v4 with USB MIDI modification
   - and for Arduino Unos without needing to use USB Midi Klik
+  - or for things like eg my [veboard](https://github.com/doctea/veboard) project, or even direct Panasonic MX serial control
 - Transposition of everything (Beatstep etc?) in chord progressions

 ## Explanation/demo